alexstrout/foxBot-SRB2/readme.md

 Compatibility
 -------------
-foxBot should be compatible with most coop mods, but currently only understands vanilla character abilities.
+foxBot should be compatible with most coop mods, but currently only understands vanilla characters and shields.

 It's recommended to set `ai_statmode 3` when using any mod that also syncs rings and lives.
 For example, the following settings are recommended for [Combi](https://mb.srb2.org/showthread.php?t=46562): `ai_statmode 3; ai_telemode 64`